 I’m the most impatient person on this planet, but something I always treat with patience is baking.
 You can’t rush baking.
 You can’t speed up cookie dough chilling, the chocolate setting, or the cheesecake evenly firming.
 You can’t rush French macarons or skip a dough proofing step.
 And you absolutely can’t ignore the need for room temperature ingredients by using straight-from-the-fridge instead.

 Certain recipes call for ingredients like eggs, yogurt, cream cheese, butter, and/or milk to be at room temperature but many people ignore this step.
 No!
 Don’t!
 Room temperature isn’t listed next to ingredients for fun.
 There’s science and legitimate reason behind the importance of temperature.
-Which brings me to my top baking rule: if a recipe calls for room temperature ingredients, use room temperature ingredients.
+Which brings me to my #2 tip in my 10 best baking tips: if a recipe calls for room temperature ingredients, use room temperature ingredients.
 There is no way around this and if you use, say, cold butter or cold eggs when they should be room temperature– your recipe won’t live up to its potential.
 And it most certainly won’t taste the way it should.

 Why Is Room Temperature Important?

 When at room temperature, eggs, butter, and other dairy ingredients form an emulsion which traps air.
 While baking in the oven, that trapped air expands and produces a fluffy baked good.
 For example: a light-textured confetti cake or tender strawberry cupcakes.
 Not only this, room temperature ingredients bond together very easily since they’re warmer, creating a seamless and evenly textured batter.
 A smooth batter = a uniformly textured baked good.
 Cold ingredients do not incorporate together as easily.
 Or even at all!
 This results in clumpy frosting, chunky cheesecake, dense cookies, flat breads and muffins, etc.